 New York State police hope the enforcement helps diminish speed-related crashes and keeps the roads safe.
 About one-third of all fatal crashes are the result of speeding, the governor's news release said.
 In addition to the reduced reaction time, speeding is a danger because of the difference between the speed of one vehicle and the vehicles around it.
 Any driver operating a car at an unsafe speed loses the ability to steer properly and needs a farther distance to stop the vehicle, making emergency stops almost impossible.

 Speed limits are in place to protect drivers, and motorists who choose to ignore legal speed limits should be held accountable if their irresponsible behavior causes others to suffer.
 If you have been involved in a car accident, you may be entitled to compensation for property damage, medical expenses, and pain and suffering.
-A legal professional should coordinate a detailed investigation into the accident and recommend the best course of legal action to take.
+The law firm of Raphaelson & Levine will coordinate a detailed investigation into the accident and recommend the best course of legal action to take.
 For a free case evaluation call 212-268-3222.